kbrown55347/Movies-Saga/checklist.md

     - [ ] wire input fields to store info in local state
     - [ ] create function to dispatch local state of new movie to Saga function
 - [ ] import add movie form to app.js and setup route/link
-- [ ] On home/list page, setup link to go to Add Movie

 - [ ] Add styling!
 MUI?